TSIA Intelligence: Designing and Validating TSIA's First AI Experience

 Post-Launch Research

-Key Findings
+Key Research Findings

-82% used AI Inquiry for strategic planning
+used AI Inquiry for strategic planning, showing strong alignment with high-value workflows.

-Users trusted AI Inquiry more than ChatGPT
+Members trusted AI Inquiry more than ChatGPT because answers relied on TSIA's research.

 Impact

-2,641 → 4,458 activated users (Oct 2025 – Apr 2026)
+increase in activated users.
+641 → 4,458 activated users (Oct 2025 – Apr 2026).

 Reflection